r-chaoui/bouncingball/README.md

 ## Installation

-To run this script, you need to have Python installed along with the following libraries:
+You need to have Python installed along with the following libraries:
 - OpenCV
 - NumPy